Sandhyagito/Docker-Integrated-Jenkins-Declarative-Pipeline-Using-Docker-GitHub-and-Jenkins/README.md

 Push code to GitHub to trigger the Jenkins pipeline.
 Jenkins will automatically execute the pipeline: build, test, push to Docker Hub, and deploy to EC2.
 After successful deployment, access the Node.js app on your EC2 instance’s public IP address.
-Troubleshooting
-Here are some common issues and their solutions:

 ### Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with your improvements or bug fixes.